Questions?

 Will you build another theme park or more hotels with DisneylandForward ?

-Right now, we are focused on getting approvals for DisneylandForward, and any future development will be based on our overall growth plans and what needs to be in place to support those plans.
-This is about planning for the next several decades, and we need to go through this process now to be ready for the future.
+Any future development will align with our overall growth plans and the necessary infrastructure to support them.
+This is about planning for the next several decades, and we needed to complete the approval process to prepare for the future.
 Big, innovative ideas take time to plan, and we want to be ready.

 You have noted possible parking on the east side of the Disneyland Resort.
 Will this be the same parking structure project that was planned previously?